 yup

-as recommended here - the only issue is that I frequently use computed delta lists and as far as I can see neither Ltac2 nor Elpi do have a with_strategy
+I wonder what might be a reasonable way to handle this.
+I could use with_strategy around an abstract as recommended here - the only issue is that I frequently use computed delta lists and as far as I can see neither Ltac2 nor Elpi do have a with_strategy tactic which would take a symbol list.

-tactic, which takes a reduction strategy and converts this to strategy expand flags for the kernel.
+I wonder if we should have an abstract tactic, which takes a reduction strategy and converts this to strategy expand flags for the kernel.

-isn't it redundant with with_strategy
+isn't it redundant with with_strategy?

 Not knowing how this is implemented I am not sure what is efficient.
-Apparently I anyway need a redundancy between delta lists I give to cbv
+Apparently I anyway need a redundancy between delta lists I give to cbv and strategy commands I give to the kernel.
+Since I have explicit delta lists, I don't need the strategy for cbv - I only need it for the kernel.
+So I thought it might be more efficient to give it to abstract.

 I also wonder if we should have a strategy option for QED.